 Establishment of the Cost of Attendance

-In addition, your cost of attendance may differ than what is presented, depending on the Federal Direct loan funds you may borrow.
+We establish a Cost of Attendance for each status: Ohio Resident students living on or off campus, Ohio Resident living with parent; Non-Ohio Resident.
+Actual expenses may be more or less than the average estimates used.
+In addition, your Cost of Attendance may differ than what is presented, depending on the Federal Direct loan funds you may borrow.
 Students not electing to borrow a Federal Direct Loan will see the loan fee deducted from their overall Cost of Attendance.